-Fellowships in Residence provide an opportunity for early to mid-career academics to conduct research on American history, politics, international relations, literature or culture, at the Rothermere American Institute (RAI).
+Fellowships-in-Residence provide an opportunity for academics based outside Oxford to conduct research on American history, politics, international relations, literature or culture, at the Rothermere American Institute (RAI).

-Fellows in Residence use their time at the Institute to write books and articles, and are part of the Institute’s community of scholars.
-Preference will be given to applicants who outline a specific research project for their time at the RAI, which either uses the RAI’s resources or would be of interest to the RAI’s scholarly community.
+Fellows-in-Residence use their time at the Institute to write books and articles, and are part of the Institute’s community of scholars.
+Preference will be given to applicants who outline a specific research project for their time at the RAI, which either uses the resources of the Institute's Vere Harmsworth Library or would be of interest to the RAI’s scholarly community.

-All Fellows in Residence have full access to the Vere Harmsworth Library – home to the finest academic collections in American history, politics and government outside North America – and to Oxford University's other libraries.
-A Fellow in Residence will normally be expected to spend at least three working days each week at the RAI, to attend seminars and events at the Institute, and to give an academic paper at the Institute during the Fellowship.
-It would be helpful to give an outline of this paper in the application.
-The Fellow will also have access to a desk in the RAI Fellows’ hot-desking room.
+Fellowships-in-Residence are non-stipendiary, but carry full access to the Vere Harmsworth Library – home to the finest academic collections in American history, politics and government outside North America – and to Oxford University's other libraries.
+Fellows also have access to desk space at the RAI on a hot-desking basis.
+They will normally be expected to spend at least three working days each week at the RAI, to attend seminars and events at the Institute, and to give an academic paper at the Institute during their Fellowship.
+It will be helpful to give an outline of this paper in the application.

 - Academics who have recently completed a doctorate, or are at an early stage of their academic career, and whose research is within the field of the RAI’s core activities.